All About Your RV Furnace: Electric and Propane

 Cons of Electric RV Furnaces

-Noise — Noisiness may also be a concern (though propane-fueled heaters aren’t silent either), though this depends upon which model you purchase.
+Noise — Noisiness may also be a concern (though propane-fueled heaters aren’t silent either).
+The amount of noise depends on which model you purchase.
 Read product reviews to find out what other users think.

 Difficult to Use While Boondocking — Since you need a good amount of electricity to run them, electric RV heaters aren’t great for boondocking unless you have an enormous battery bank and solar setup, or you plan to run a generator the entire time.